Home » Can I Run a Half Marathon Without Training?

 I can’t say what I learnt

 I’ve never done it so I can’t tell you!
 But I imagine it would hurt, a lot..
-You generally suffer with your legs when you have trained.
+You generally suffer with your legs when you have trained for a half marathon.

 It depends on how much you’ve actually ever run